dxw/dxw-security-wp-plugin/readme.txt

 == Changelog ==
+= 0.3.0 =
+* Rebranded as MongooseWP
+* Add functionality to subscribe to security alerts about installed plugins (Not yet live)

 = 0.2.8 =
 * The plugin now uses version 2 of the api.
 Mostly this involves under-the-hood changes